ds300/derivablejs/README.md

 <img src="https://raw.github.com/ds300/Havelock/master/img/example.svg" align="center" width="89%"/>

+### Key Benefits

 It is important to note that the edges between nodes in the graph do not represent data flow in any temporal sense.
 They are not streams or channels or even some kind of callback chain.
 The (atoms + derivations) part of the graph is conceptually a single gestalt reference to a [value](https://www.youtube.com/watch?v=-6BsiVyC1kM).
-In this case the value is a virtual composite of the two atoms' states.
+In this case the value, our single source of truth, is a virtual composite of the two atoms' states.
 The derivations are merely views into this value; they constitute the same information presented differently, like light through a prism.
 The gestalt is always internally consistent no matter which parts of it you decide to dereference at any given time.

 Note also that derivations are totally lazy.
-They literally **never** do wasteful computation.
+They **literally** never do wasteful computation.
 This allows derivation graphs to incorporate short-circuiting boolean logic.
 Try doing that with streams.

 The other key benefit over streams is that there is no need to clean up after yourself when the derivation structure changes or you no longer need a particular derivation branch.
 No memory leaks!
 This is simple to the max, and it makes the library practical to use on its own rather than as part of a framework.

 All this isn't to say that streams and channels are bad (callback chains tend to be, though), just different.
 Events are discrete in time, state is continuous.
 Stop conflating the two and use Havelock for your state!

-## Comparison with Previous Work
+### Tradeoffs

-The curious among you will be wondering how this is all achieved.
+You may be wondering how these benefits are achieved.
 The answer is simple: mark-and-sweep.
-Garbage collectors have been doing it for ages.
-As far as I am aware, this is the only thing in Havelock that advances the state of the art.
+Yes, [just like your trusty Garbage Collectors](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Basic_algorithm) have been doing since the dawn of Lisp.
+It is actually more like mark-*react*-sweep, and it brings a couple of performance hits over streams, channels, and callback chains:

+1. When an atom is changed, all active dependent reactions are gently prodded and told to decide whether they need to re-run themselves.
+This amounts to an additional whole-graph traversal in the worst case (which also happens to be the common case, but shhh don't tell your boss).
+2. The sweep phase involves yet another probably-whole-graph traversal.

+So really each time an atom is changed, its entire derivation graph is likely to be traversed 3 times.
+Maybe this is inconsequential trivia for most use cases, but if you're doing something *seriously heavy* then perhaps Havelock isn't the best choice.

+*Side note: during transactions only the mark phase occurs.
+And if an atom is changed more than once during a single transaction, only the bits of the derivation graph that get dereferenced between changes are re-marked.*

+### Comparison with Previous Work

 [Javelin](https://github.com/tailrecursion/javelin) has similar functionality to Havelock but is eager, has weak consistency guarantees*, and requires manual memory management.
 The silk.co engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript) in JavaScript, but it doesn't seem to be publicly available.